chotaire/parazip/README.md

 `parazip install`

-Will check for dependencies and install if not available.
+Will check for dependencies and install them (only relevant if not installing from copr).

 ### Run Parazip